 No sponsorships, grants, donations, etc., were solicited for the first SouthPole-sium.
 Several co-sponsors came forward in Scotland, some in the sense of having to cancel but not asking to have their registration fees returned.
 Co-sponsors are welcomed and are are invited to donate the equivalent of $100 or more.

-Registration: Registration will commence on January 31, 2019.
+Registration: Registration commenced on January 31, 2019.
 In earlier SouthPole-siums the maximum number was set at 100.
 In no instance did we approach that number (Jaffrey, 59; Craobh Haven 63, Oslo 66).
-This time around we are limiting the total number to 90 because of the room size.
+This time around we are limiting the total number to 90 because of the room size at the Hibernian Club.
 Registration will be on a 'first come, first served' basis.
 If you're not on the list, and the number reaches the maximum, you'll probably be out-of-luck.

 • Registration information and Form.

 • To see who has registered, click here.
 (Activated after January 31, 2019.)

 Registration Packet: Each attendee will receive a packet to include an agenda/schedule, a list of expected attendees with contact details (for those who wish to make them known), a name badge, one or more specially produced keepsakes and any catalogues, papers, etc., that attendees might wish to make available beforehand.
 (We hope to provide a table or two for those who wish to bring, display and/or distribute handouts.)